sneha-kamboj/MiniFrontEndCreations/README.md

-# 🔥30 Days CSS Challenge
+# 🔥MiniFrontEndCreations

-This repository contains my Daily Mini Projects from 30 Days CSS Challenge from the [30 Days CSS Challenge](https://github.com/RaquelLima7/30DaysOfCSS.git) by Raquel Limâ.
+This repository contains my Daily Mini Projects where I practice and improve my CSS and JavaScript skills.

-I participating in this challenge to Practice and improve my CSS skills.
+I participating in this challenge to Practice and improve my CSS and JavaScript skills.
 All projects are created by me for learning purposes only.

  # Day 1 -Animation Screen

 Description:
-This is my first mini project from the 30-day CSS challenge.
+This is my first mini project in this personal challenge.
 It demonstrates ("Animated Screen").

 Day_01: Animated Screem
 Inside the Day_01, you will find: